 The music community website Aurovine is seeking to change this, connecting artists and fans directly to enable them to support each other's needs and wishes.
 It can be seen as a creative and economic collaboration.
 But what makes this different than something like MySpace, SoundCloud, or any of the other online musical communities?
 The answer is: Audiocoin.

 Audiocoin is to music as Bitcoin was to... well, Bitcoin is growing now so we don't need to go there.
 The idea is that these digital currencies are decentralized and can be sent to one another directly, securely, and anonymously if needed.
 They aren't subject to transaction fees, taxes, conversion rate robbery, brokerage charges, tariffs, and more.
-You simply send what you wish or what is asked, and the receiver gets that amount, worldwide, any time of the day, with no limits or games.
-It's very transparent and nearly impossible to fall victim to fraud as long as you control your own digital wallet.
+You simply send what you wish or what is asked, and the receiver gets that amount, worldwide, any time of the day, with no limits or sneaky games.
+It's very transparent and nearly impossible to fall victim to fraud as long as you control your own digital wallet or trust it to an exchange.

 To understand the entire infrastructure of the blockchain, digital wallets and addresses, solving hashes, and digital currency mining to distribute and equalize the economy is far beyond the scope of this column.
 If you find you're interested and serious about Audiocoin, there are plenty of resources concerning cryptocurrencies that you will find with a quick visit to a search engine.